OBF/obf-docs/Travel_fellowships.md

 Applicants are eligible to apply for the cost of a communication platform only if they are hosting a virtual event and will require a paid subscription to access the necessary premium features of the software used in their event.
 When applying for the cost of hardware, please note that this fellowship will not cover the cost of buying laptops and computers.
 However, this fellowship may cover the rental cost of the large hardware (for example, a second screen) required to attend or host a virtual event.
-The cost will be capped to a maximum of $40 (USD) each for small hardware such as headphones, webcam, speaker, and/or microphone.
+The cost will be capped to a maximum of USD $40 each for small hardware such as headphones, webcam, speaker, and/or microphone.
 If the cap is insufficient, applicants can describe their hardware needs in their application.

 ### Expenses and Cancellation